The tournament concept has changed to include regional tournaments!

 These questions will be discussed in our research seminar organized at the Innokas2020 programming and robotics tournament.
 The seminar will be organized in collaboration with the Aalto University, University of Helsinki, the Growing Mind –project and the national DigiErko-network.
 The OMG –seminar’s keynote will be given by Matti Tedre from the University of Eastern Finland.
 In addition there will be several interesting talks and exploring learning by doing through digital and traditional technology.

 You are welcomed to hear research-based, practically tested information on teaching and learning that combines the material and digital.
-Registration for the seminar will open in February 2020.
+Register for the seminar here.

 Watch the XSumo instruction video and read competition rules here and competition rules with pictures here.
 For inquiries on the rules, contact XSumo chief judge Erkki Hautala (erkki.hautala67(at)gmail.com)